wikankun/cookbook/_recipes/Vegetable Dumplings Gyoza.md

 ---
 # Vegetable Dumplings / Gyoza

+> The filling of these is also great as for spring rolls when wrapping it in rice paper.

 ![Image of Vegetale Dumplings Gyoza](../img/Vegetale Dumplings Gyoza.jpg)

 - Vegan Dumpling Wrapper (or use store-bought Wrappers)